 The Academic Community

 The doctoral program offers numerous opportunities, both social and professional, to meet fellow doctoral students and NYU Wagner faculty.
-Below is a list of some activities, events and resources that have been offered in past years.

 NYU Wagner Research Colloquium

 The Wagner Research Colloquium is a seminar series at which prominent researchers present current work on pressing social issues.
 The presenters represent a range of disciplines and methodological approaches and are affiliated with institutions from around the country.
 The colloquium offers doctoral students and faculty a chance to see current work, discuss and debate different approaches to research, and interact with researchers from other institutions.
 It also provides doctoral students with an academic forum in which to present their own research.

 One year of for-credit registration for the colloquium series is required of all doctoral students.
 However, all doctoral students are strongly encouraged to attend and participate in the sessions as often as possible.
 Colloquium sessions meet on selected Thursdays in the Puck Building.
 Visit the current schedule here.

 Seminars Around NYU

 Doctoral students are encouraged to attend relevant seminars around NYU.
 Click here for information and schedules.